Opinions do not necessarily represent CUIndependent.com or any of its sponsors.

 It’s worth remembering, however, that monogamy is an explicit agreement made when entering into a partnership with someone, not an assumption.
 I would wager that because we are socialized to see monogamy as correct and dignified, it often goes unquestioned.
 So, let’s question it.

 Ambiguity might be my biggest gripe about the concept of monogamy.
 Monogamy doesn’t necessarily have a sexual connotation.
 Social monogamy refers to loyalty to a single person, but not in the sexual sense, whereas sexual monogamy is probably what one first pictures when they think about the term.
 Humans are among the minority of mammal populations that actually mate for life.
 Even so, the alarming divorce rate seems to indicate that we aren’t really feeling this whole life-long, soul-mate commitment.
+Many couples end up needing family law services because of extra-marital affairs and betrayals.
 The extent of the agreement to monogamy is also up in the air because, as a result of our social assumptions of certain relationships being “monogamous,” rarely are the boundaries defined.

 Even more questions arise: Without a relationship, is a person still expected to be with only one person or can they take multiple partners?
 Do standards of monogamy change across gender?
 Sexual orientation?
 How about age?
 Why do we hold this value oh, so dear when it is oh, so vague?